emptyflash/ivor/README.md

 you'll have to flatten out your deps and make sure they're in the right order.
 All the other flags match up with Idris' ipkg file.

-Once you have an ivor.toml you can run
+Once you have an ivor.toml you can run:

-`ivor install` to install the dependencies,
+* `ivor install` to install the dependencies,
-`ivor build` to build your project,
+* `ivor build` to build your project,
-`ivor repl` to hop in the repl with all of your dependencies, `ivor test` to run the tests.
+* `ivor repl` to hop in the repl with all of your dependencies,
+* `ivor test` to run the tests.

 If you have any problems please open an issue!